Stuk/jszip/documentation/api_jszip/external.md

 section: api
 ---

-JSZip uses polyfills of objects that may not exist on every platform.
+JSZip uses objects that may not exist on every platform, in which case it uses a shim.
 Accessing or replacing these objects can sometimes be useful.
 JSZip.external contains the following properties :

 * `Promise` : the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) implementation used.

+The global object is prefered when available.

 __Example__